alsamdevops/Tasks_techie/README.md

 # Tasks_techie
-task done on daily basis
+In this I'll be uploading the tasks done on daily basis all the screenshots,word documents and pdf i'll be uploading.